 Epstein What's the economy for, anyway?
 We need to rethink: what are our needs and how do we meet those needs?

 An excellent question.
-Unfortunately, I believe that neoliberalism with its Free Market ideology, has achieved the status oa religion.
+Unfortunately, I believe that neoliberalism with its Free Market ideology, has achieved the status of a religion.
 This belief, despite all the current crises, seems unshakable.
 It has given us the greatest income disparity in the US since the 1920s.
 And not only in the US, but globally, we have an international super super rich elite to whom country allegiance is secondary to profits.
 (Halliburton doing business in Iran despite US sanctions) On the other hand, companies readily call on the US and its military when their foreign profits are threatened.

 Do the financial elite really want to live in a world where 99% of it's people live with financial, food, health, and shelter insecurity?
 Thus far the answer seems to be yes, as long as their profits are not threatened.
 Occupy, despite being peaceful for the most part, was understood as a threat, which explains the ferocity of the response. (thousands arrested and encampments destroyed)